 The “top” of the mountain is actually a flat area covered in stones.
 It is not much of a view once you arrive – very much covered by trees.
-But it is a nice stroll up and it is always good to climb a well-known brand!
+But it is a nice stroll up Mount Franklin and it is always good to climb a well-known brand.

-I’m going to admit up front I didn’t actually get to Tiperrary Springs.
+I’m going to admit up front I didn’t actually get to Tipperary Springs.
 Not through lack of trying and not because I gave up – I actually think I walked further than the walk suggested.

-Luckily it was cold enough that I wasn’t reliant on their water and they are kind of photogenic.
+Luckily it was cold enough that I wasn’t reliant on their water and the mineral spring pumps are quite of photogenic.
 It was quite easy (eg no one could get lost) to get to the highway and cross over to the Twin Bridges picnic area.

 I then thought I was on the right track until I hit a T junction.
-From here I went up, down and around and finally decided to give in as it was starting to get dark and I couldn’t figure out any other options to get to the Tiperrary Springs.
+From here I went up, down and around and finally decided to give in as it was starting to get dark and I couldn’t figure out any other options to get to the Tipperary Springs.
 And I was really starting to feel like a glass of wine.

 I headed back on the other side of the lake as guided by my tourist office brochure.
 I checked my phone once back at the car and between the 3 walks and a few other small meanders I had managed to clock up 12km for the day and get a few nice pics.
 I, therefore, decided to focus on the journey rather than the destination of the springs I never actually reached…..